ederdoski/SimpleBle/README.md

 ## Introduction

-This project is a simple interface to facilitate the use of the native Android API, Bluetooth le (BLE), it is simply a class that develops, which allows basic operations with BLE, since after searching several libraries in different no sites were adapted to my requeriment, feel free to modify this class to your liking, or adapt it for what best suits your project.
+This project is a simple interface to facilitate the use of the native API of Android, Bluetooth le (BLE), which allows basic operations with BLE, since after searching several libraries in different sites have not been adapted to my basic requirements, I hope that this library saves you programming time :)

 You can download library files from JCenter or GitHub.